 Works With Netflix, Disney+, HBO Max, Hulu, Amazon Prime Video, BBC iPlayer, and more

 CyberGhost’s specialty servers make it simple to find the best connection for your needs.
-Its streaming servers are designed to work with specific platforms, like Netflix and Hulu, while the gaming and torrenting servers are built for fast speeds and strong security.
+Its streaming servers are designed to securely access popular streaming platforms, like Netflix and Hulu, while the gaming and torrenting servers are built for fast speeds and strong security.
 They are also clearly marked and easy to find, so you can use them without hassle.

 Screenshot of CyberGhost's optimized servers for streaming, gaming, and torrentingThe streaming-optimized servers are regularly updated to ensure they work with all the major streaming platforms

-These optimized servers also mean CyberGhost is one of the best streaming VPNs out there.
-While testing its US servers from the States, each one gave me reliable connections to its respective platform.
-I frequently use CyberGhost to stream Netflix US, Hulu, and Disney+ from my location in the US.
+These optimized servers also mean CyberGhost is one of the best VPNs for uninterrupted streaming from anywhere.
+While testing its US servers, each one gave us reliable connections to its respective platform.
+I frequently use CyberGhost to stream Netflix US, Hulu, and Disney+.
 Not once have I struggled to use any of these sites with its specialty servers.

 It also has NoSpy servers for extra privacy protection.
 These are located in its privacy-friendly headquarters in Romania, and can only be accessed by CyberGhost’s staff.
 By eliminating the chance of third-party interception, NoSpy servers keep your data safeguarded.

 Overall, CyberGhost is fast, but its speeds are sometimes inconsistent.
-For instance, its speeds dropped by 27% on a New York server, while there was only a 10% drop on the LA connection, which was further away from my location in Florida, but had a lower user load.
+For instance, its speeds dropped by 27% on a New York server, while there was only a 10% drop on the LA connection, which was further away, but had a lower user load.
 Luckily, it has a huge network, so you can easily switch to a different connection for better speeds.

 CyberGhost’s long-term subscriptions include a generous 45-day money-back guarantee, so you can try CyberGhost for free.
 Alternatively, you only get 14 days to test it with a short-term plan.